twlab/smaht-web/src/pages/code-of-conduct/index.md

 - Intimidation

-- Marginalization of individuals, their ideas, or their contributions
+- Minimization of individuals, their ideas, or their contributions

 - Plagiarism